PX4/PX4-Devguide/en/middleware/micrortps.md

 ## Building the `px4_ros_com` package

 As aforementioned, the `px4_ros_com` comes bundled with two branches, where one links the ROS2 with the PX4-agent/client bridge and the other allows, through `ros1_bridge`, to link the ROS framework with the ROS2 framework through the same set of messages.
 Therefore, both branches need to be cloned separately so the build process can happen correctly.
 Before that can happen, one requires to install and setup both ROS2 and ROS environments on its machine.

+> **Note** This can be taken as the step 0 to build the package: the package relies on the PX4 Firmware directory, which in the build process it tries to find using a cmake module (`FindPX4Firmware.cmake`).
+It will try to find the package in several known directories and if it doesn't find it, it will fail the build!
+The most common place to put the Firmware directory is at the same tree level of the ROS workspaces.

 ### Installing ROS and ROS2 and respective dependencies